 This page contains some of the research I have worked on, both past and present, that has materialized into papers and talks.
 If you click the "abstract" link next to an entry, a brief description will appear.
 In some cases, there are links to other webpages for information, or the articles in question, or lecture slides.

-I am currently under contract with the University of Chicago Press to complete a manuscript on the history of nuclear secrecy in the United States with an optimistic publishing date of 2013.
+I am currently under contract with the University of Chicago Press to complete a manuscript on the history of nuclear secrecy in the United States.
 If you'd like to be kept up to date, you can follow my blog, Restricted Data: The Nuclear Secrecy Blog, or my Twitter feed.

 My dissertation, Knowledge and the bomb: Nuclear secrecy in the United States, 1939-2008, was a history of attempts to control nuclear technology through the control of knowledge.
 My work looks at the overall dynamics of secrecy policies as they unfolded over the course of the latter-half of the twentieth century and at the beginning of the twenty-first.
 For more information, click the link.
 My dissertation was filed and accepted by the Department of History of Science, Harvard University, in October 2010.